Escapement: Duplex escapement

 In the duplex, as in the chronometer escapement to which it has similarities, the balance wheel only receives an impulse during one of the two swings in its cycle.

-The escape wheel has two sets of teeth (hence the name 'duplex'); long locking teeth project from the side of the wheel, and short impulse teeth stick up axially from the top.
+The escape wheel has two sets of teeth (hence the name "duplex"); long locking teeth project from the side of the wheel, and short impulse teeth stick up axially from the top.
 The cycle starts with a locking tooth resting against the ruby disk.
 As the balance wheel swings counterclockwise through its center position, the notch in the ruby disk releases the tooth.
 As the escape wheel turns, the pallet is in just the right position to receive a push from an impulse tooth.
-Then the next locking tooth drops onto the ruby roller and stays there while the balance wheel completes its cycle and swings back clockwise (CW), and the process repeats.
-During the CW swing, the impulse tooth falls momentarily into the ruby roller notch again, but isn't released.
+Then the next locking tooth drops onto the ruby roller and stays there while the balance wheel completes its cycle and swings back clockwise, and the process repeats.
+During the clockwise swing, the impulse tooth falls momentarily into the ruby roller notch again but is not released.

 The duplex is technically a frictional rest escapement; the tooth resting against the roller adds some friction to the balance wheel during its swing but this is very minimal.
 As in the chronometer, there is little sliding friction during impulse since pallet and impulse tooth are moving almost parallel, so little lubrication is needed.

-However, it lost favor to the lever; its tight tolerances and sensitivity to shock made duplex watches unsuitable for active people.
-Like the chronometer, it is not self-starting and is vulnerable to "setting;" if a sudden jar stops the balance during its CW swing, it can't get started again.
+However, it lost favor to the lever escapement; its tight tolerances and sensitivity to shock made duplex watches unsuitable for active people.
+Like the chronometer, it is not self-starting and is vulnerable to "setting"—if a sudden jar stops the balance during its clockwise swing, it cannot restart.